dooboolab-community/react-native-iap/docs/docs/amazon.md

 Subscriptions
 ----------------------
-When fetching subscriptions from Amazon, make sure to use children SKUs (so SKUs for specific period ex. monthly or annualy), do not use parent subscription SKUs!
+When fetching subscriptions from Amazon, make sure to use children SKUs (so SKUs for specific period ex. monthly or annually), do not use parent subscription SKUs!

 Caveats